mytord/my_richdad/README.md

 Time required: `20 hours`

+Used libraries:

 1) `FOSUserBundle` for user registration and authorization features.

 2) `Twitter bootstrap` for base layouts and forms

+3) `highcharts.js` for interactive chart

+4) `Acme\YahooBundle` for interaction with Yahoo Finance API

+5) `Acme\UserBundle` for customize registration and authorization process and user portfolio crud operations.

 Installation